thuannguyen88/heroicfit/README.md

 From here I created a low fidelity wireframe which I then used to practise using tailwind CSS.
 After doing all bare bones section for landing page, went bacjk to Figma to rework a high fidelity wireframe which you can view in the brief video application demo above.

-Goal for the MVP is to build the high fidelity landing page using tailwind CSS, then integrate with an email marketing service for free resource opt ins.
+Goal for the MVP is to build the high fidelity landing page using tailwind CSS.

 ### Tech Tools